AID systems

 When you take a bolus of rapid-acting insulin, it does not act instantly and it does not disappear on a schedule.
 It absorbs over minutes.
 It peaks.
 It tails off over hours.
 The shape of that curve varies by dose size, injection site, body temperature, and activity level.

 This is the IOB trade-off.
 Every system makes a bet about the shape of insulin action, and that bet defines how the system behaves.
-More aggressive configurations model insulin as clearing faster — giving the algorithm more freedom to act, at the cost of showing the user less of what is physiologically circulating.
+More responsive configurations model insulin as clearing faster, giving the algorithm more freedom to act, at the cost of showing the person less of what is physiologically circulating.

 What the real-world data shows: a configuration gap, not a system gap